zoxpx/pxdocs/content/reference/release-notes/portworx.md

 _**Upgrade Note 1**_: Upgrade to 1.3 requires a node restart in non-k8s environments.
 In k8s environments, the cluster does a rolling upgrade

-_**Upgrade Note 2**_: Ensure all nodes in PX cluster are running 1.3 version before increasing replication factor for the volumes
+_**Upgrade Note 2**_: Ensure all nodes in Portworx cluster are running 1.3 version before increasing replication factor for the volumes

 _**Upgrade Note 3**_: Container information parsing code has been disabled and hence the PX-Lighthouse up to 1.1.7 version will not show the container information page.
 This feature will be back in future releases and with the new lighthouse